Australian Open, day 2 women’s roundup: Kenin starts title defence with win, Azarenka knocked out

 Pegula will be out to dash local hopes in the second round when she faces former US Open champion Samantha Stosur or Destanee Aiava.

-Fifth seed Elina Svitolina of the Ukraine was pushed hard by Cezch Marie Bouzkouva before coming through 6-3, 7-5 (7/5).
+Fifth seed Elina Svitolina of the Ukraine was pushed hard by Cezch Marie Bouzkouva before coming through 6-3, 7-5 (7/5) and setting up an intriguing clash with 16-year-old American Coco Gauff, who beat Venus Williams and Naomi Osaka en route to last year’s round of 16 and had a straightforward 6-3, 6-2 win over Switzerland’s Jil Teichmann.

 Results